jumpai/jumpai/README.md

-# jumpai
+# Jump AI
-Website of Jump AI Co., Ltd.
+Welcome to the official git repo of Jump AI Co., Ltd.